 Applications for the EMS program will be accepted on a rolling basis each year.
-Generally, EMS123 (EMT) is offered each fall, spring and summer semester.
-The Advanced EMT is offered each spring and fall.
-Paramedic courses begin annually each fall.
+Generally, EMS131 (EMT) is offered each fall and spring semester.
+The Advanced EMT is offered each spring.
+Paramedic courses begin annually each spring.
 (EMCC reserves the right to cancel courses due to insufficient enrollment.)

 An application for admission is required of individuals seeking to enroll in any of the following:

-- EMS certificate program (includes credit for previously completed EMT, followed by A-EMT & 7 credits of general education coursework.)
+- EMS certificate program (includes EMT Basic, followed by A-EMT licensure classes as well as 7 credits of general education coursework.)

-- EMS associate degree program (includes credit for previously completed EMT, followed by A-EMT, Paramedic & 23 credits of general education courses.)
+- EMS associate degree program (includes EMT Basic, followed by A-EMT licensure classes, Paramedic licensure classes as well as 23 credits of general education courses.)

 - Licensure at the A-EMT level (no general education coursework.)